bkoyuncu/mtsfm/README.md

 ### Downloading Pre-trained Models

-You can download pre-trained models from our [Hugging Face repository](https://huggingface.co/bkoyuncu/MacroEconModels):
+You can download pre-trained models from our [HuggingFace repository](https://huggingface.co/bkoyuncu/MacroEconModels):

 ```shell
 # Create a directory for pre-trained models